aTreeFrog/crowd_source_project/README.md

 basically followed this webstite to fix webpack issue with alchemy. https://www.alchemy.com/blog/how-to-polyfill-node-core-modules-in-webpack-5

 5.ToDo: for the nft contracts. run this to get the nft contracts you can import: npm install @openzeppelin/contracts

+6. actually had to remove these lins in my react code.

+require('dotenv').config();

+react already has that built in and adding this messes things up.
+So I commented it out everywhere.